StereoKit/StereoKit/docs/Pages/Reference/Vec2/AngleBetween.md

 ---
 layout: default
 title: Vec2.AngleBetween
-description: Calculates a signed angle between two vectors!
+description: Calculates a signed angle between two vectors in degrees!
 Sign will be positive if B is counter-clockwise (left) of A, and negative if B is clockwise (right) of A. Vectors do not need to be normalized.
+NOTE.
+Since this will return a positive or negative angle, order of parameters matters!
 ---
 # [Vec2]({{site.url}}/Pages/Reference/Vec2.html).AngleBetween